dxw/playbook/playbook.md

 #### Cycle to work scheme

 dxw operates a cycle-to-work scheme, which may allow you to purchase a bicycle at reduced cost.
-If you would like to take this up, please register here: http://www.cyclescheme.co.uk/18eb71.
+If you would like to take this up, please register [on the cycle scheme website] (https://www.cyclescheme.co.uk/18eb71)

 #### Book purchase